 PWA Builder is a tool developed by Microsoft to help move PWA adoption forward; and while it was originally developed for Microsoft Store, it now supports all major app marketplaces including Apple App Store.
 Within a few simple steps, PWA Builder can generate for you a complete XCode project which can later be built with Xcode.

 Sounds easy, doesn’t it?
-Sorry, that would be too easy and ease of publishing like that would cost Apple profits.
+Yeah no, that would be too easy and ease of publishing like that would cost Apple profits.
 Here’s the bad news: Xcode requires MacOS for complete functionality—so good luck publishing PWA on Apple App Store using a PC, unless you use some kind of workarounds like MacinCloud which costs $25/month.

 As stated in our Windows 10 and PWA: The future of Software Delivery article, Microsoft has been laying out the groundworks for a Progressive Web App store for quite a while and it’s step by step becoming a reality.
 PWAs from more popular brands are already populating all over the app marketplaces and with no less of exemplary results for others to follow.